[X] CLOSEMAIN MENU

 The journey toward clean, sustainable energy (energy justice) and infrastructure that prioritizes community needs and health (infrastructure justice) are ongoing.
 However, there is a persistent concern that some communities may once again be excluded from the benefits or the decision-making process in developing these solutions.
 Too often, these solutions fail to serve people equitably across different income levels, races, ethnicities, and religions.

-This webinar will provide diverse perspectives on how research and community engagement can drive equitable environmental solutions for energy and infrastructure justice.
+This webinar provided diverse perspectives on how research and community engagement can drive equitable environmental solutions for energy and infrastructure justice.
 The webinar will bring together three current fellows of the Agents of Change in Environmental Justice (AOC-EJ) program, Mokshda Kaul, Dr. Greer Hamilton, and Jose Ramon Becerra Vera.
-It will be moderated by Dr. Max Aung and Dr. Lariah Edwards, senior fellows and Assistant Directors of AOC-EJ.
+It was moderated by Dr. Max Aung and Dr. Lariah Edwards, senior fellows and Assistant Directors of AOC-EJ.

-Mokshda Kaul will discuss her interdisciplinary research on clean energy transition policies, focusing on energy and environmental justice implications.
+Mokshda Kaul will discussed interdisciplinary research on clean energy transition policies, focusing on energy and environmental justice implications.
 She will also discuss her stakeholder-related work on deploying clean energy technologies in coal-affected communities in Arizona and organizational barriers to incorporating energy and environmental justice in federal energy programs.

-Greer Hamilton will discuss her work with community organizations to develop mitigation strategies for transportation-related air pollution in greater Boston.
+Greer Hamilton discussed her work with community organizations to develop mitigation strategies for transportation-related air pollution in greater Boston.
 She will also discuss her work on the integration of arts-based methods to address personal and community experiences related to environmental justice.

-Jose Ramon Becerra Vera will discuss his work collecting data in collaboration with community scientists in Southern California, examining uneven exposure to wildfire smoke and pollution from vehicle transportation among warehouses.
+Jose Ramon Becerra Vera discussed his work collecting data in collaboration with community scientists in Southern California, examining uneven exposure to wildfire smoke and pollution from vehicle transportation among warehouses.
 He will discuss his work to further environmental justice by democratizing science.

 Featured Speakers